 This article concerns adult criminal records.
 If you are interested in sealing a juvenile court record, see Expunging or Sealing a Juvenile Court Record.

 Expungement refers to the process of destroying, erasing, or sealing arrest or conviction records.
-Almost every state has enacted laws that allow people to expunge arrests, and often convictions, from their records.
-Though the details vary from one state to the next, most states' laws provide that, once an arrest or conviction has been expunged, it need not be disclosed, including to most potential employers and landlords.
-For example, if your criminal record consisted of only one conviction for petty theft and you later had the conviction expunged, you can legally answer, “No” if you apply for a job and the application asks, "Have you ever been convicted of a criminal offense?"
+Almost every state has enacted laws that allow people to expunge arrests and, often, convictions from their records.
+Though the details vary from one state to the next, most states' laws provide that, once an arrest or conviction has been expunged, it can't be disclosed publicly, including to most potential employers and landlords.
+For example, if your criminal record consisted of only one conviction for petty theft and you later had the conviction expunged, you can legally answer, "No" if you apply for a job and the application asks, "Have you ever been convicted of a criminal offense?"

 The first step in seeking an expungement is to determine whether your record qualifies.
 A few states have very strict laws and rarely allow expungement of accurate arrest or conviction records.
 But most states have expungement procedures that depend on the following factors:

-It is unlikely that any state law will allow expungement of a very serious crime, such as a violent felony or a sex offense, except in a case of mistaken identity or identity theft where you actually are not the person who was convicted of the crime.
+It is unlikely that any state law will allow expungement of a very serious crime, such as a violent felony or sex offense, except in a case of mistaken identity or identity theft where you actually are not the person who was convicted of the crime.
 Some states also prohibit or limit (say by imposing a longer wait period) expungement of misdemeanor DUIs and domestic violence offenses.

-If your criminal record is eligible for expungement, you may not need to hire an attorney to complete the process.
+If your criminal record is eligible for expungement, you might not need to hire an attorney to complete the process.
 Some states make it easy to apply for expungement, and many court websites offer expungement information and forms you can download for free.
-You usually will be required to pay a fee in in order to file the expungement application with the court.
+You usually will be required to pay a fee in order to file the expungement application with the court.
 But check the court website to see if you qualify to file for free (sometimes referred to as in forma pauperis.)
 In more complex situations, you will need the assistance of a qualified criminal law attorney.